temoki/temoki.github.io/index.md

 You can select a dot shape and adjust screen angle of CMYK colors to make a variety of halftone dot photographs.
 I developed individually and sold it at the iOS App Store.

-- Objective-C, CoreGraphics, CoreImage
+> - Objective-C, CoreGraphics, CoreImage

 ### Slow Shutter (2009-2012)

  Slow Shutter is an iPhone application that you can enjoy a simulation of slow shutter.
  I developed individually and sold it at the iOS App Store.

-- Objective-C, CoreGraphics, AVFoundation, NEON
+> - Objective-C, CoreGraphics, AVFoundation, NEON

 ### PICT.Edge (2009-2012)

 PICT.Edge is an iPhone application that is able to extract edges in the picture and blend them to the original picture.
 The processed picture is painterly
 I developed individually and sold it at the iOS App Store.

-- Objective-C, CoreGraphics, NEON
+> - Objective-C, CoreGraphics, NEON

 ## Career

 ### [stmn, inc.](https://stmn.co.jp)

+- Software Engineer
+- Mobile app development of the company service [TUNAG](https://tunag.jp) that is social networking service for enterprise
 - Oct.
 2018 -

-- Software Engineer
-- Mobile app development of the company service [TUNAG](https://tunag.jp) that is social networking service for enterprise
-- iOS, Xcode, Swift, Objective-C, Firebase, RxSwift, ...
+> - iOS, Xcode, Swift, Objective-C, Firebase, RxSwift, ...
-- Android, Android Studio, Java, Kotlin, ...
+> - Android, Android Studio, Java, Kotlin, ...

 ### [Fenrir inc.](https://www.fenrir-inc.com)

+- Project manager and software engineer in contract-based mobile app development project
+- Information distribution service for local governments, Location based social networking service, ...
 - Jan.
 2015 - Sep.
 2018

-- Project manager and software engineer inc ontract-based mobile app development project
-- Information distribution service for local governments, Location based social networking service, ...
-- iOS, Xcode, Swift, Objective-C, Realm, ...
+> - iOS, Xcode, Swift, Objective-C, Realm, ...
-- Android, Android Studio, Java, Kotlin, Realm, ...
+> - Android, Android Studio, Java, Kotlin, Realm, ...

 ### System Integrator

+- Project manager and software engineer in contract-based system development project
+- 3D CAD/CAE Software for the car modeling
 - Apr.
 2005 ~ Dec.
 2014

-- Project manager and software engineer in contract-based system development project
-- 3D CAD/CAE Software for the car modeling
-- Windows, C/C++, OpenGL, OpenMP, ...
+> - Windows XP/7, C/C++, OpenGL, OpenMP, ...